ragamarkely/customer_segments/README.md

 # Content: Unsupervised Learning
 ## Project: Creating Customer Segments

+This project is part of Udacity Machine Learning Engineer Nanodegree.
+The followings are project instructions and guidelines.
+The project report is provided in `customer_segments.ipynb` or `customer_segments.html`.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: